 Manufacturers already intimately understand the connection between service and revenue.
 In fact, a recent survey revealed that 74% of manufacturing executives think services will be their primary source of profit in the next several years, and 81% of customer service teams say the service they provide has the greatest impact on how their brand is perceived by customers.

-To address this important connection, some manufacturers have incorporated live chat into their processes to improve service and support.
+To address this important connection, some manufacturers have incorporated live chat into their processes to improve service and support as well as to grow revenue.
 Of the companies in the industrials sector who do use live chat, 100% use it for customer service, just over 50% use it for leads and sales, and just over 30% use it for the customer experience, according to a recent report.

 This makes it critical to integrate the right chat solution into your support processes.
 Here’s what to look for.